omseeth/omseeth.github.io/_posts/2025-10-16-experiment_llms.md

 A few tips for selecting the right instance:

 - Check that the instance’s resources (CPUs, RAM) aren’t already heavily used.
 Some servers share hardware, and it’s possible to find instances on vast.ai where CPU cores are busy.
-- I've had problems with several instances; just delete them and search for a different one.
+- I've had problems with several instances (e.g., they might come with an older CUDA version); just delete them and search for a different one.
 - As soon as the instance is being stopped, the system continues to exist and vast.ai will charge some money everyday for storage costs (not much though).
 - Once you stop an instance, someone else can rent its GPU.
 You won’t be able to restart your instance until the other user finishes, which can take hours or even days.